A half-million young Catholics invade Rome, awaiting Pope Leo XIV at Holy Year youth festival

 Romans inconvenienced, but tolerant

 Those Romans who didn't flee the onslaught have been inconvenienced by the additional hordes on the city's notoriously insufficient public transport system.
-Residents are sharing social media posts of outbursts by Romans angered by kids flooding subway platforms and crowding bus stops that have complicated their commutes to work.
+Residents are sharing social media posts of outbursts by Romans at kids flooding subway platforms and crowding bus stops that have complicated their commutes to work.

 But other Romans have welcomed the enthusiasm the youngsters have brought.
-Premier Giorgia Meloni offered a video welcome, marveling at the “extraordinary festival of faith, joy and hope” that the young people had brought to the Eternal City.
+Premier Giorgia Meloni offered a video welcome, marveling at the “extraordinary festival of faith, joy and hope” that the young people had created.

 “I think it’s marvelous,” said Rome hairdresser Rina Verdone, who lives near the Tor Vergata field and woke up Saturday to find a gaggle of police congregating outside her home as part of the massive, 4,000-strong operation mounted to keep the peace.
 “You think the faith, the religion is in difficulty, but this is proof that it’s not so.”